NeoGeographyToolkit/StereoPipeline/docs/examples/sfm_iss.rst

 is described in :numref:`point_cloud_format`.

-An analogous invocation should happen for the other rig, with the outputs going to new directories per the existing conventions.
+An analogous invocation should happen for the other rig, with the outputs going to subdirectories for those sensors.

 A first small run
 ^^^^^^^^^^^^^^^^^